1. Mobile-911 Server V2 and WIN-911 Interactive/Advanced Setup

 - To specify the user account that the service can use to log on, click the Log On tab.

 - Click This account, click Browse, and then specify a user account in the Select User dialog box.
 When you are finished, click OK.

 - Type the password for the user account in Password and in Confirm password, and then click OK.

 The Mobile-911 Gateway is used to tell WIN-911 where the Mobile-911 Server is located.
 Access the Gateway by opening WIN-911 and navigating to Contacts > Mobile-911 > Gateway.

 By default, WIN-911 will Auto Discover the Mobile-911 Server.
 We find this works well when the Mobile-911 Server is running on the same machine as WIN-911.
 If this is this case, we suggest not making any changes.

-If the Mobile-911 Server is running on a separate machine, we suggest selecting “Specify” and entering the host name or IP address of the Mobile-911 machine.
+If the Mobile-911 Server is running on a separate machine, it is suggested selecting Specify and entering the hostname or IP address of the Mobile-911 machine.
 If using an IP address, we strongly suggest using a static IP address to avoid service interruptions.
 If a static IP address is not used, the IP address can change which will cause Mobile-911 and WIN-911 to stop communicating.

 The default port is 59111, it can be changed if needed but adjustments to the firewall and the Mobile-911 Server Settings Manager will need be made.

 Use the Test Connection button to ensure the connection is working and then save your settings.